-1. The PhD or MA Checklist with itemized completed and anticipated coursework.
-For PhD students: a) projected terms for breadth and major field exams, and b) if relevant, structured emphasis information as pertaining to classes, breadth, and major field exams. (see "MA Checklist" or "PhD Checklist" and "Structured Emphasis Options");
+The PhD or MA Checklist with itemized completed and anticipated coursework.
+For PhD students: a) projected terms for breadth and major field exams, b) if relevant, structured emphasis information as pertaining to classes, breadth, and major field exams. (see "MA Checklist" or "PhD Checklist" and "Structured Emphasis Options"), and c) add information regarding languages and potential career goals.

-2. A 250 word statement identifying the student's areas of specialization and giving a rationale for the plan of study, signed by the advisor and student.
+2. A 250-word statement identifying the student's areas of specialization and giving a rationale for the planof study, signed by the advisor and student.